 So why am I now backtracking to repo-hosted images?

 You can be sure it’s not because I have a problem with Cloudinary, because I’ve been very happy with that experience.
-Rather, I’ve chosen to “dogfood” this shortcode — not merely because I think that’s only fair but also because I wanted to put Hugo to the test, having long been curious about this particular Hugo power.
+Rather, I’ve chosen to “dogfood” these local-only approaches — not merely because I think that’s only fair but also because I wanted to put Hugo to the test, having long been curious about this particular Hugo power.

 Besides, there’s a lot of difference between Then and Now.